 2. It helps with employee retention

-A recent CareerAddict study explored the reasons why employees quit and discovered that 77% of respondents would consider leaving due to poor benefits.
-It’s not unusual for a worker to leave for a similar job with a comparable salary at another company just to land better health insurance or bonus opportunities.
-Investigate what other businesses in your industry are offering and aim to be competitive.
+Indeed, it’s not unusual for a worker to leave for a similar job with a comparable salary at another company just to land better health insurance or bonus opportunities.
+To combat this, investigate what other businesses in your industry are offering, and aim to be competitive.

 3. It improves morale

-Most employers know that good workplace morale is important for productivity, teamwork and the overall success of the company.
 It’s also important for each worker’s wellbeing.
 The American Psychological Association reports that unhappy employees are almost twice as likely to be diagnosed with depression.
 The increased stress levels at work also put them at greater risk of heart disease and other health problems.

 Offering a comprehensive benefits package boosts morale in several ways.
 Employees feel more secure and stable in their work and personal life when they know they have enough sick days, vacation time and good medical coverage.
 They feel valued when their hard work is rewarded with bonuses and other perks.
-Additional benefits like health club memberships and a robust employee assistance programme directly help staff members maintain both physical and mental health.
-The better the benefits, the happier and healthier your employees will be.

 4. Employees are more willing to problem-solve